Ethan Nwaneri: 2025–26 season

+Loan to Marseille

+On 23 January 2026, Nwaneri was loaned to Marseille until the end of the 2025–26 season.
+The next day, Nwaneri scored 13 minutes into his Marseille debut in a 3–1 victory over Lens.

+Loan to Borussia Dortmund

+On 1 September 2026, Bundesliga club Borussia Dortmund brought Nwaneri in on a season-long deal to replace Giannis Konstantelias temporarily, who suffered an ACL injury couple of days earlier.

 International career

 Nwaneri is eligible to represent Nigeria and France through his parents, but has chosen to represent England at youth level.
 After starring in qualifying, Nwaneri was named in the England squad for the 2023 UEFA European Under-17 Championship on 17 May 2023.
 He scored the winner in the opening match against Croatia at Balmazújvárosi Városi Sportpálya.

 On 2 November 2023, Nwaneri was included in the England squad for the 2023 FIFA U-17 World Cup.
 He scored his only goal of the tournament in their opening group game against New Caledonia in Jakarta.
 Nwaneri also played in the other group fixtures against Iran and Brazil.
 He came off the bench as a substitute during their round of sixteen defeat against Uzbekistan.

 On 20 May 2024, Nwaneri was included in the England squad for the 2024 UEFA European Under-17 Championship.
 He once again scored in the opening game of the tournament, this time a 4–0 win over France in Larnaca.
 Nwaneri also scored in a group stage victory over Spain.
 His third and last goal of the competition came in their quarter-final elimination against Italy.

 On his 18th birthday, 21 March 2025, Nwaneri made his England U21 debut as a substitute during a 5–3 defeat to France in Lorient.

 Just 3 days later he scored his first goal for England U21 in his first full debut to bring England 4–2 victory against Portugal.

-Nwaneri was selected for England’s squad at the 2025 UEFA European Under-21 Championship, featuring in all six matches, including the final in which the England U21's secured the title for a second consecutive tournament.
+Nwaneri was selected for England's squad at the 2025 UEFA European Under-21 Championship, featuring in all six matches, including the final in which the England U21's secured the title for a second consecutive tournament.

-Style of play

-Nwaneri has been labelled as a player who can operate as a "number 10" but can play every attacking position, with an innate capacity to receive and dribble with the ball at his feet while also contributing defensively.
-He is comfortable in both wide and central roles.
+On 23 May 2026, it was announced Nwaneri was one of four players (alongside Alex Scott, Josh King and Rio Ngumoha) that would join the senior team for the squad's preparation camp before the 2026 FIFA World Cup.
+He scored on his unofficial debut during the 6–0 victory against Miami FC which was played behind closed doors on 11 June 2026.